What can I do to feel happier?

 1. Feed & condition your mind

-The rationale: To take control of your focus, you have to feed your mind.
+The rationale: Feeling happy comes down to where you direct your thoughts.
+What are you thinking about most often?
+To take control of your focus, you have to feed your mind.
 What you feed your mind is what you become.
-So to become the best possible, you need to give your mind the most nutritious content possible.
+So to become the best possible you, you need to give your mind the most nutritious content possible.
 To put it another way, Jim Rohn said, “Every day, you have to stand guard at the door of your mind.”
 Why?
-Because things — ideas, thoughts, feelings — feed in there and you start to accept them unconsciously.
+Because the longer you hold things — ideas, thoughts, feelings —in there, you start to accept them unconsciously.
 And then you start to develop meanings that take over your life, likely in ways that won’t serve you.
 Sounds like the opposite of how to feel happy, doesn’t it?

 If you don’t feed your mind, you’ll just be living off the weeds that grow in the empty spaces.
 By weeds, we’re talking about information that’s constantly coming at us in today’s world with no rhyme or reason.
 It’s up to you what you decide to let in.

-The plan: Read 30 minutes a day of something substantive.
+The plan: How do you refocus your thoughts on something positive?
+Read 30 minutes a day of something substantive.
 Scrolling through social media doesn’t count.

 Read biographies of great people who have achieved amazing things and endured massive challenges.
 It will help you put your own life into perspective and gain insight.
 Read great books; they’ll make you think about great ideas.
-Read about concepts you’re curious about or areas you where want to improve.
+Read about concepts you’re curious about or areas where you want to improve.
 You should be challenged and excited by what you’re consuming.
 Not much of a reader?
 Try audio books or even podcasts to provide the same level of brain nutrition.
+This will help immensely as you learn how to be happy.

 2. Strengthen your body daily

 The rationale: No matter how much you put into your brain, if your body stays the same, it’s hard to actually make change in your life.
 Your mind and body cannot be separated.
 Fear is physical.
 So is courage.
-When you feel uncertain or fantastic, it changes your physiology.
-How to feel happy?
+Whether you feel uncertain or fantastic, it changes your physiology.
+The secret to learning how to feel happy?
 Changing how your body works can change your mind and your general worldview.

 3. Get a role model

 The rationale: Models give us templates for how to be better people.
-As Jim Rohn often said, “success breeds clues.”
+When we seek success and happiness, it’s best to look at how others have achieved the same thing.
+As Jim Rohn often said, “Success breeds clues.”
 If someone is repeatedly successful, that’s not luck.
 See how they do it and then replicate to achieve the same result.
+The same rationale can be applied to happiness.

 4. Proximity is power

-The rationale: Many of us stay around people who are our level or below because it makes us feel good about ourselves.
-But stay around people who are comfortable, and there’s no impetus to grow.
+The rationale: Many of us stay around people who are at our level or below it because it makes us feel good about ourselves.
+When stay around people who are comfortable, then there’s no impetus to grow.

 The plan: You need to be around people who do what you want to be doing.
 If you keep putting yourself there, something will happen.
 And how better to feel happy than being with others who share your passions?
 We all think about the people we see regularly, so make sure you’re on the minds of those that will lift you up, not hold you down.
 Having multiple models means you’ll make decades of process in weeks, not days.
 Yes, staying in an environment where you feel like you’re not good enough can be tough, but hold on – it’ll pay off in the long run.